Falmouth, Michigan

 Falmouth is an unincorporated community and census-designated place (CDP) in Missaukee County in the U.S. state of Michigan.
 The community is located within Clam Union Township.
-The town has an annual event, The Falmouth Youth show, as a town fair showcasing animal showmanship and a craftshow.
-Falmouth is also notable for Ebels, a local grocery store at the heart of the town that services the community.
-On the fourth of July, the town has a fireworks display at The Falmouth Dam after a music performance.
-The local store, The Snack Shack, is well known for their pizza.
 The population was 183 at the 2020 census.

 History

-It began as a lumbering settlement and was first known as Pinhook.
+It began as a lumbering settlement and first was known as Pinhook.
 A post office named Falmouth was established on December 18, 1871, with Eugene W. Watson as the first postmaster.
 In 1873, Falmouth nearly became the county seat, losing to Reeder (now Lake City) by one vote.
-John Koopman built a store in 1879, and in 1881 bought the village plat, along with its saw, shingle and grist mill.
+John Koopman built a store there in 1879, and in 1881 bought the village plat, along with its saw, shingle, and gristmill.

+The town has an annual event, The Falmouth Youth show, as a town fair showcasing animal showmanship and a craft show.
+On the Fourth of July, the town has a fireworks display at The Falmouth Dam after a music performance.

 Geography

 Falmouth is in southern Missaukee County, in the northwest corner of Clam Union Township.
 It is 12 mi by road southeast of Lake City, the county seat, and 9 mi northeast of McBain.

-According to the U.S. Census Bureau, the Falmouth CDP has an area of 0.68 sqmi, all of if recorded as land.
+According to the U.S. Census Bureau, the Falmouth CDP has an area of 0.68 sqmi, all of it land.
 The Clam River, a south-flowing tributary of the Muskegon River, runs along the southwest edge of the community.

 Demographics

-The median age of people in Falmouth is 34.1.
-Falmouth has a larger male population 53% of the population being male, while 47% is female.
-90% of the people who in Falmouth are White, with the next most populous ethnicity being the 8% Hispanic population.
+The median age of the people in Falmouth is 34.1.
+Falmouth has a larger male population, 53% of the population being male, while 47% is female.
+Of the people in Falmouth, 90% are White, and the next most populous ethnicity is 8% Hispanic population.